esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_flex_layout.png
     :align: center

 This example illustrates a control panel for three covers, made up of labels and discrete buttons.
 Although a button matrix could also be suitable for this, you might still prefer fully-featured individual buttons, as they offer a wider range of customization possibilities as seen in the :ref:`lvgl-cook-cover` example.
-Here we use the :ref:`lvgl-layouts-flex` layout:
+Here we use the **Flex** layout:

 .. code-block:: yaml